Stylback/home-server/README.md

 ssh-keygen -t ed25519 -C "comment"
 ```

 You will be prompted for a name, you can choose a name or accept the default `id_ed2559` by pressing enter.
 You will also be prompted for a passphrase, enter a passphrase or press enter to skip.
-This will create a keypair, one public key named `keyname.pub` and one private key named `keyname`.
+A keypair will be created, one public key named `keyname.pub` and one private key named `keyname`.
 You can verify that they are there by running:

 ```sh
 ls ~/.ssh -la